 Online live sessions from 15th to 19th of March, from 14:00 to 18:30 (GMT+1, Madrid time zone) plus 12.5 hours of the participants working by their own.

 High-quality data from remote sensing can benefit the study of the Earth system as a tool for acquiring information about the Earth through recording reflected or emitted energy.
 There are already a myriad variety of satellite sensors that vary in temporal, spatial coverage and resolution.
 Technology is advancing fast, adding new sensors and applications, as well as powerful and faster methods for image processing that are revolutionising the state-of-art on remote sensing and will become an indispensable tool for geography in the very near-future.
 Google Earth Engine has brought a break-through in remote sensing, making freely available and ready-to-use imagery and allowing to perform analyses in a timely and accessible manner.

 Students will learn the principles of remote sensing systems, and how relevant information can be derived from remotely sensed data over a wide range of spatial and temporal scales and resolutions.
-Students will also learn about the latest technologies underpinning Earth Observation, and develop image processing skills and learn how remote sensing data can be used to extend our understanding of global environmental changes.
+Students will also develop image processing skills and learn how remote sensing data can be used to extend our understanding of global environmental changes.